 Partial Completion as a Nonprofit Strategy

-Problem definition: Faced with the challenge of serving beneficiaries with heterogeneous needs and under budget constrains, a number of nonprofit organizations (NPOs) have come up with an innovative solution: providing partially complete products or services to beneficiaries.
+Problem definition: Faced with the challenge of serving beneficiaries with heterogeneous needs and under budget constraints, some nonprofit organizations (NPOs) have adopted an innovative solution: providing partially complete products or services to beneficiaries.
 We seek to understand what drives an NPO's choice of partial completion as a design strategy and how it interacts with the level of variety offered in the NPO's product or service portfolio.
-Academic/practical relevance: Although partial product or service provision is frequently observed in nonprofit operations, there is limited understanding (in academia and practice) of when and why it is an appropriate strategy -- a void that we seek to fill in this paper.
+Academic/practical relevance: Although partial product or service provision has been observed in the nonprofit operations, there is limited understanding of when it is an appropriate strategy -- a void that we seek to fill in this paper.
 Methodology: We synthesize the practices of two NPOs operating in different contexts to develop a stylized analytical model to study an NPO's product/service completion and variety choices.
-Results: We identify when, and to what extent partial completion is optimal for an NPO.
+Results: We identify when and to what extent partial completion is optimal for an NPO.
 We also characterize a budget allocation structure for an NPO between product/service variety and completion.
-Our analysis also sheds light on how beneficiary characteristics (e.g., heterogeneity of their needs, capability to self-complete) and NPO objectives (e.g., total-benefit maximization vs. fairness) affect the optimal levels of variety and completion.
-Managerial implications: We provide three key observations: 1) Partial completion is not a compromise solution to budget limitations but can be an optimal strategy for NPOs under a wide range of circumstances, including in the presence of ample resources.
-2) Partial provision is more valuable when beneficiary needs are more heterogeneous, beneficiaries are more capable towards self-completion, or their self-completion capabilities are more heterogeneous.
-3) While providing incomplete products may appear to burden beneficiaries, when fairness is factored into an NPO's objective, providing a less complete product can be optimal.
+Our analysis sheds light on how beneficiary characteristics (e.g., heterogeneity of their needs, capability to self-complete) and NPO objectives (e.g., total-benefit maximization vs. fairness) affect the optimal levels of variety and completion.
+Managerial implications: We provide three key observations: (1) Partial completion is not a compromise solution to budget limitations but can be an optimal strategy for NPOs under a wide range of circumstances, even in the presence of ample resources.
+(2) Partial provision is particularly valuable when beneficiary needs are highly heterogeneous or beneficiaries have high self-completion capabilities.
+While a higher self-completion capability always implies a lower optimal completion level, it may lead to either a higher or a lower optimal variety level.
+(3) Although providing incomplete products may appear to burden beneficiaries, a lower completion level can be optimal when fairness is factored into an NPO's objective or when beneficiary capabilities are more heterogeneous.

 Keywords: Nonprofit Operations; Incomplete Products; Product Variety; Fairness